top of page

 Penn FTD Center

 In 2011 Dr. Murray Grossman created the Penn Frontotemporal Degeneration Center (Penn FTD Center).
-Located in Philadelphia, this state-of-the-art research center brings together leading experts in neuropsychology, neuroimaging, clinical care, biofluid biomarkers, and cognitive neuroscience in an effort to improve the diagnosis, treatment, and care for individuals with FTD.
+Located in Philadelphia, this center brings together leading experts in neuropsychology, neuroimaging, clinical care, biofluid biomarkers, and cognitive neuroscience in an effort to improve the diagnosis, treatment, and care for individuals with FTD.

-The Penn FTD Center provides an excellent training environment for undergraduate students, graduate students, clinical fellows, and research fellows to facilitate the education of the next generation of world-leading Frontotemporal degeneration experts.
+The Penn FTD Center provides an excellent training environment for undergraduate students, graduate students, clinical fellows, and research fellows to facilitate the education of the next generation of world-leading frontotemporal degeneration experts.

 Statement on Diversity & Inclusion